8 Podcast Marketing Tips You Can’t Afford to Ignore

 A better — albeit more resource-consuming — option for uploading to YouTube is to record both video and audio content while making a podcast episode.

 This way, you can replace that static image screen with an actual video where viewers can see you talking.
+This is great for guest interviews or if you have a co-host.

 Posting full episodes are great, but another way to add variety to your content is to cut your YouTube video into clips.
 You can create noteworthy, bite-sized clips from full episodes for your YouTube Channel.